-Imagine that, earn over 3 million USD just cause some people want to see their messages on your channel.
+Imagine that, earning over 3 million USD just causes some people to want to see their messages on your channel.

 And this is just starting.
 The Vtuber movement has yet to break into the global audience and when it does it will create new digital marketing strategies, new media coverage, commercials, etc.

 But something is for sure: the world is changing and so does the economy.
 Vtubers will keep on generating millions and millions during the coming years, and we don’t really get to fathom the repercussions this new movement will bring.

 What company represents them?